 With an indication from the general practitioner, a treatment plan in hospitals, or drug treatments, the patient is able to refund almost all the money spent, and save a contribution to the hospital of around 8 euros for the first 24 hours and 14 euros for each following day.
 And even that fee can be covered by a health plan.

 Within the main hospitals with 24-hour service, we can indicate:

 In the case of pharmacies, both prescription and non-prescription drugs can be purchased at pharmacies.
 And just like in Brazil, for drugs that need a prescription, it is necessary to go through a clinician or specialist to get them, and if the drug is covered by the state, the doctor must inform the patient.

 As for pharmacies, we can indicate the consultation in the Pharmacy Map.

 Health insurance for immigrants and tourists

 Moving from country to home or just to spend a season as a tourist involves a lot of planning before actually traveling.
-When it comes to health, it is no different, if you have a health plan in your home country, it is necessary to understand that in an international trip your health plan will most likely not cover it, or you will have to pay different rates, it is worth finding out before switching plans.
+When it comes to health, it is no different, if you have a health plan in your home country, it is necessary to understand that on an international trip your health plan will most likely not cover it, or you will have to pay different rates, it is worth finding out before switching plans.

-For international coverage in Latvia, we can suggest the Cigna, with the global Cigna plan that covers several countries, such as Morocco, India, Greece, Germany, USA, Mexico, Brazil, Chile, Costa Rica, among others, from all continents.
+For international coverage in Latvia, we can suggest the Cigna, with the global Cigna plan that covers several countries, such as Morocco, India, Greece, Germany, USA, Mexico, Brazil, Chile, and Costa Rica, among others, from all continents.